 Narcissists and Valentine’s Day can be a recipe for something bad to happen.

 Valentine’s Day is often a sensitive and dreaded day for many people, regardless of relationship status.
-Yet narcissists are notorious for ruining big days such as birthdays, anniversaries, and other holidays such as Thanksgiving and Christmas.
+Yet narcissists are notorious for ruining big days such as birthdays, anniversaries, and other holidays.
 [Read How Narcissists Ruin Holidays]

 Valentine’s Day can be triggering for those coming out of abusive relationships with narcissists.
 It’s a day specifically dedicated to the very emotions the narcissist distorted to gain our trust and then used to violate us.
 [Read Can a Narcissists Love?
 It’s Complicated]